Configuring GitHub Actions for Automated WCAG Checks

 Configuration Notes:

-• For pa11y CI integration, replace the action step with pa11y-ci and adjust the target array to match your routing structure.
+• For Pa11y CI integration, replace the axe CLI step with npx pa11y-ci --json > pa11y-results.json and adjust the threshold script to match Pa11y’s output schema.

 Common Implementation Pitfalls